swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 Since the communication of the sending and receiving side is going to be implemented by the same type of transport and actor system, receiving the envelopes is straightforward: we know the wire protocol, and follow it to receive enough bytes to decode the `Envelope` which we sent a few sections above.

-This part does not have anything specific prescribed in the `DistributedActorSystem` protocol, it is up to every system to implement whichever transport mechanism works for it.
+This part does not have anything specific prescribed in the `DistributedActorSystem` protocol It is up to every system to implement whichever transport mechanism works for it.
 While not a "real" snippet, this can be thought of a simple loop over incoming connections, like this:

 ```swift
 // simplified pseudo code for illustration purposes